aragon/aragon-network-deploy/readme.md

 ## Deployments

 All `config` and `output` files under `data` directory have a suffix for the environment they belong to.
-Besides the common `mainnet`, `rinkeby`, `ropsten` or `rpc` ones, there are some special ones:

-- `rinkeby.usability`: Environment deployed on Rinkeby to do some UX research sessions with some voluntary participants.
-It had a really short term to be able to conduct those sessions within an hour, being able to do thorough tests
-- `rinkeby.usability-open`: Environment deployed on Rinkeby for UX feedback too but open to all jurors activated on mainnet.
-Parameters are close to mainnet ones but with shorter periods for more agile testing.